 But it’s not enough to say, as the Left does, that these immigrants are coming here for a better life, because of course they are!
 Seeking to improve one’s life is the basic motivating factor behind every human action, good and bad.
 So what?
 The issue is not why they are coming – they’re coming because every country south of Texas is a socialist disaster – it’s at what cost to the rest of us are they coming.
 And the very reason one would come here illegally would be if one would not qualify to come here legally, specifically because of the cost that person would burden the rest of us with!

 Illegal immigration is problematic precisely because it prevents us from imposing minimum qualifications to come here, which are important because those are what protect the rest of the country from being burdened with poverty, and all the collateral consequences of that, such as — oh, I don’t know — being trapped in a violent household, amongst a million other things.
 Democrats pretend not to be able to distinguish between legal and illegal immigrants, referring to the latter merely as “undocumented.”
-But what separates legal from illegal immigrant is not merely a matter of paperwork, it’s a matter of not having the right attributes, like speaking the language, not being immediately dependent on government handouts, and filling a role in society and the economy that does not displace someone else, or keep someone else in impoverished situation that they have every right as an American to escape.
+But what separates legal from illegal immigrant is not merely a matter of paperwork, it’s not being entitled to the paperwork because they do not have the right attributes, like speaking the language, not being immediately dependent on government handouts, and filling a role in society and the economy that does not displace someone else, or keep someone else in an impoverished situation that they have every right as an American to escape.

 America’s twenty-two million illegal inhabitants represent a nation within a nation, almost uniformly poor and unassimilated, with a population nearly the size of Australia, which is its own continent!
 If they were a state they’d be our third largest, ahead of New York, and behind only California and Texas.
 Even if there are only half as many illegals as some people think, that’s still as many people as the entire country of Greece.
 To pretend that there is no cost, or more inanely, that importing a country-sized population of the world’s most impoverished and unskilled, from the world’s most dangerous and dysfunctional areas, is actually beneficial to the economy (if that’s the case, then shouldn’t all their home countries be wealthy beyond measure?), is not just to ignore common sense and reality, it is to ignore America’s poor, America’s weak, America’s huddled masses.
 It’s one thing to tell America’s wealthiest to tighten their belts.
 It’s quite something else to tell America’s hungry that we can’t feed them, to tell America’s poor that we can’t employ them, and to tell America’s abused women that we can’t rescue them, because, sorry, someone else is more important.